 Students in the program learn the roles and functions of human services professionals, characteristics of human growth and development, aspects of human service agencies, theories and skills required of human services professionals to work with diverse clientele in a variety of settings, and the basic skills related to program evaluation, grant writing, and fundraising.
 The program also includes ethical, legal, and multicultural issues as they relate to the responsibilities of the human services professional.
 Professional writing and oral skills are stressed in all coursework to ensure that students understand the importance of documentation and communication requirements in the human services field.

 Interested in more information about the Human Services degree program?
 Please contact the coordinator, Dr. Jamie Branam Kridler at firstname.lastname@example.org or (423) 439-7667.
 We look forward to speaking with you!

-Shawn and Cassie graduated with a B.S. in Human Services and our now students in the M.A. in Counseling program here at ETSU.
+Shawn and Cassie graduated with a B.S. in Human Services and are now students in the M.A. in Counseling program here at ETSU.
 Posing with Superman during their Play Therapy course.